ilent2/otslm/docs/Accessing-OTSLM-from-LabVIEW.rst

-To implement this, we need to initialise OTSLM, construct the screen device object for displaying the patterns, generate the array of patterns to pass to ``otslm.combine`` for each spot the user requests, and display the result in the previous and on the screen.
+To implement this, we need to initialise OTSLM, construct the screen device object for displaying the patterns, generate the array of patterns to pass to ``otslm.tools.combine`` for each spot the user requests, and display the result in the previous and on the screen.

 To generate the array of patterns for each prisms and lenses spot, we will create a sub-vi which takes as input the pattern size and spot locations and generates a 3D array of patterns which we can pass to combine.
-Add a new vi to your application and the following nodes to the diagram
+Add a new vi to your application and configure it with the nodes shown in :numref:`example-labview-generate-images`.

+.. _example-labview-generate-images:
 .. figure:: images/examples/labview/generateImages.png
    :alt: layout of generate images diagram

-   layout of generate images diagram
+   Layout of generate images diagram.

-to add the **spherical** and **lenses** sub-vis, either click and drag the VIs from the project file tree or add them from the **Project Items** menu:
+To add the **spherical** and **lenses** sub-vis, either click and drag the VIs from the project file tree or add them from the **Project Items** menu, as shown in :numref:`example-labview-add-simple-vis`.

+.. _example-labview-add-simple-vis:
 .. figure:: images/examples/labview/addSimpleVis.png
    :alt: using the project items menu

-   using the project items menu
+   Using the project items menu.

-connect the input and output nodes in the icon diagram as shown bellow:
+Connect the input and output nodes in the icon diagram as shown in :numref:`example-labview-generate-images-icon`.

+.. _example-labview-generate-images-icon:
 .. figure:: images/examples/labview/generateImagesIcon.png
    :alt: layout of generate images icon

-   layout of generate images icon
+   Layout of generate images icon.

-Next, switch back to the front panel diagram and construct the following
+Next, switch back to the front panel diagram and construct the program shown in :numref:`example-labview-front-panel-diagram`.

-program:
+.. _example-labview-front-panel-diagram:
 .. figure:: images/examples/labview/frontPanelDiagram.png
    :alt: layout of the front panel diagram

-   layout of the front panel diagram
+   Layout of the front panel diagram.

 In this example we use a loop to continuously update the display when the user changes inputs to the VI.
 The ScreenDevice is positioned and